spacemeshos/POET-OLD/readme.md

 - A POET service is configured with one ore more `Spacemesh API gateways`.
 Each gateway provides the `Spacemesh API` to the Spacemesh mainent.
 The service uses the Spacemesh API to obtain irreversible layers meta-data such as hash and timestamp.
 - Each service should have a crypto key pair used to sign statements created by the service and for anyone to verify statements signed by the service.
 - Round 0 of a Spacemesh service will not use a Spacemesh layer id as it is designed to provide the initial proof required to select validators for a Spacemesh network
+- A round may fail due to a runtime server error.
+The service should report failed rounds.

 ### POET SERVICE API

 - `GetServiceInfo`
     - Public Key
-    - Current round id
+    - Current round id (counter)
-    - Last completed round id
+    - Last completed round id (counter)

 - `GetRoundInfo(roundId)`